RobertFinleyPublic/AllegroNetlistSwap_SKILL/README.md

 Short skill script that parses pad-to-pad DRC errors in Allegro and writes an annotation script for the schematic renaming temporary netlist aliases to merge to an existing net.

 This was written for situations including ATE Load/test fixtures or FPGA-based systems where optimizing pin assignments and simplifying the ratsnest pays off.
-Simplify the ratsnest to minimize vias.
-My frequent use is add test headers to a chip verification board to support automated verification without adding complexity and cost to a customer demo board.
+I use this to add test headers to a verification board (connecting test equipment) for automated bench verification using our customer demo board.

 This SKILL script is based on an example "Find_DRC.il" on support.cadence.com website.
 Written by David J. Scheuring at Cadence in 1995.